CybercentreCanada/assemblyline4_docs/docs/developer_manual/frontend/frontend.md

 ### Install Yarn

-[Yarn](https://classic.yarnpkg.com/en/) is a package manager that is faster and more reliable than NPM to manage and install node packages.
+[Yarn](https://classic.yarnpkg.com/en/) is a package manager that is faster and more reliable than NPM to manage and install Node.js packages.
 Type the following command to install Yarn globally.

 ``` bash
 # install Yarn